cekrem/cekrem.github.io/content/posts/react-reconciliation-deep-dive.md

 date: 2025-04-08
 ---

+##### Disclaimer: I've been made aware of some issues with some of the code examples in this article.
+First of all, sorry about any confusion as a result!
+I'll re-test them all manually and figure out where I went wrong in my simplification of these concepts first thing after my Easter holiday.
+I still think the text holds true and the general principles explained are sound.
+Thanks for your patience, and again, sorry

 ## The Reconciliation Engine

 In my previous articles ([1](//posts/beyond-react-memo-smarter-performance-optimization/), [2](/posts/react-memo-when-it-helps-when-it-hurts/)), I explored how `React.memo` works and smarter ways to optimize performance through composition.
 But to truly master React performance, we need to understand the engine that powers it all: React's reconciliation algorithm.